skanev/playground/scheme/sicp/notes/week-03.markdown

 This is the third week of our humble study group.
 Some of us are lagging behind, but nontheless, we decided that we will complete Chapter 1.

-## Meetup summary

-It was rather quick.
-I found out that some of my thoughts were utterly invalid and that some of my solutions were wrong.
-Here are some assorted thouhgts:

-* Plamen claims that it is proven that n.log(n) is the fastest a sorting algorithm can get.
-I'm not so certain about this, but hey - what do I know about sorting.
-* I should check out what Radix sort is.
-It is purported to be constrained, but faster.
-* My note from Week 1 on tail recursion + normal-order evaluation needs some clarification.
-I claimed that the time gets worse when both are present.
-It is actually not true, since normal-order evaluation is sufficient to degrade performance.
-Tail recursion is a factor, however, in the way you write programs.
-I would claim that if you had no tail recursion in your language, you would not go with a recursive procedure.
-Therefore, it is very unlikely that you stumble in that kind of degradation.
-Normal-order would still be slower, however.
-* I got 1.15 wrong.
-Time is Θ(logn).
-* I sill have questions from earlier.
-I will not carry them over to Chapter 2, but I will still keep them around in hope that somebody would provide a satisfactory answer.

 ## Questions

 * What is the time complexity of 1.14?